Last Updated on September 27, 2023 by Ewen Finser

 This category is fairly straightforward.

-In contrast to open-source solutions, SaaS ecommerce platforms come with closed-source cloud-hosted structures.
+In contrast to open-source solutions, SaaS ecommerce website platforms come with closed-source cloud-hosted structures.
 In order words, you don’t get the rights to adjust the underlying system code.

 Shopify, for example, is a closed-source platform with website templates that can be only be customized from the primary design window.
 Anything beyond that, unfortunately, is not possible.

 Disappointing, but let’s face it.
-That’s a small price to pay considering the benefits attached to SaaS ecommerce platforms.
+That’s a small price to pay considering the benefits attached to SaaS ecommerce store platforms.

 What am I driving at?

 Well, here’s the thing- apart from the fact that such solutions are entirely maintained by platform providers, they will not eat into your wallet like other platforms.
 They are much cheaper overall especially when you factor in the running costs over the long haul.